-Most folks, when they start a health and wellness regimen, begin with some type of detox protocol like a liver cleanse.
+Most folks, when they start a health and wellness regimen, begin with some type of detox protocol.

-- Bile production, which helps break down fats and absorption of nutrients in the small intestine
+- Bile production, that helps break down fats and absorption of nutrients in the small intestine

 - Produces cholesterol and proteins to help carry fats throughout the body